rodlie/cyan/README.md

-# Cyan
+# Cyan2

-***v2.0 is currently under development, please use v1.2 https://github.com/rodlie/cyan/tree/1.2***
+***v2 is currently under development, please use v1.2 https://github.com/rodlie/cyan/tree/1.2 for color convertion and/or Gimp plug-in***

-Cyan is an open source cross-platform image editor.
+Cyan2 is an open source cross-platform image editor.
 Originally designed for prepress color convertion, but now aims to be a general-purpose image editor. v2 started from scratch so it might take a while to get to the level of features you might expect from an image editor.

-ETA for v2 is Q1 2019.
+Note that this is currently a spare-time project, so development will be slow.

 ## Requirements